saeid-a/coolify-helm/README.md

 - See [SECURITY-CONTEXT.md](./SECURITY-CONTEXT.md) for detailed security configuration

 ## 🚀 Production Features

+This Helm chart is designed with enterprise-grade capabilities to ensure reliable, secure, and scalable Coolify deployments in production Kubernetes environments.

 ✅ **High Availability & Scaling**
 - Pod Disruption Budgets (PDB) for zero-downtime maintenance